+In essence, I will be creating many fragments that I will draw together to make a whole.
 To date, I have created Last Portrait of Moshlo, Portrait of Ange and three Self Portraits.
-I'm working on the 4th Self Portrait and Romano's Portrait at the moment.
+I'm working on the 4th Self Portrait at the moment.

 These portraits will be reflections on life and death; presence and absence.